tonikelope/coronapoker/README.md

 to `target/` only after that archive is complete.  `clean package` deliberately keeps the previous runnable pair available until its replacements are ready;
 this prevents a running table from reading a partially rewritten JAR.
+The legacy root project used by the opt-in QA reactor writes its temporary 24.10 dependency archives under `build/legacy-root/`, never into the product `target/` directory.

 Launch the classic Swing frontend or the active GDX frontend respectively: